INESCTEC/predico-collabforecast/documentation/docs/faq.md

 In contrast, forecasters are ranked based on pinball loss when evaluating forecasts at the 10th and 90th percentiles.
 In both cases, a lower value indicates a higher ranking for the forecaster.

    - Regarding prize distribution, it is done based on rank with 50% of the market value distributed to top-ranking Forecasters, and 50% based on the contribution to the ensemble forecast.

-#### 9. How are payments handled?

-   - Payments are made monthly in Euro to European bank accounts.
-You must accumulate at least €1,000 in winnings to receive payment.

-#### 10. What compliance measures are in place?

-   - **Fair Play Policy**: The market is designed to reward Forecasters making accurate forecasts.
-Integrity and honesty are paramount.
-   - **Prohibited Actions**:  Any attempt to interfere with the proper functioning of the market, platform, or competitors—including gaming the market—is strictly prohibited.
-   - **Disciplinary Actions**: Violations will result in removal from the market, non-payment, and possible legal action.
-   - **Elia's Rights**: Elia reserves the right to remove a Forecaster from the market for any reason.

-#### 11. Where can I access relevant data?

-   - Input data is available on Elia’s (Open Data Portal)[https://opendata.elia.be].
-You can also use external sources, like weather forecasts, to improve your submissions.

-#### 12. How will I be informed about updates?

-   - Elia will send important updates and rule changes via email.
-Forecasters are responsible for staying informed about any rule changes or updates.

-#### 13. Who can I contact for more information?

-   - For any inquiries, you can reach out to Elia at [predico@elia.be](mailto:predico@elia.be).

-Feel free to consult the API documentation for technical details and guidelines on submission formats.